mauretto78/in-memory-list/README.md

 * `uuid` - uuid of list
 * `element-uuid` - uuid for the list elements
 * `headers` - headers array for the list
-* `index` - add the list elements to cache index or not
 * `chunk-size` - the chunks size in which the array will be splitted (integer)
 * `ttl` - time to live of the list (in seconds)